Ashley Hinson

 Ashley Elizabeth Hinson (born June 27, 1983) is an American politician and journalist serving as the U.S. representative for Iowa's 2nd congressional district since 2021.
 The district, numbered as the 1st district during her first term, covers much of northeastern Iowa, including Cedar Rapids, Waterloo, Cedar Falls, and Dubuque.
-She is a Republican.

-A member of the Republican Party, Hinson was the Iowa state representative for the 67th district from 2017 to 2021, the first woman to represent the district.
-She won a seat in the United States House of Representatives in the 2020 election, narrowly defeating incumbent Democrat Abby Finkenauer.
+A member of the Republican Party, Hinson was the Iowa state representative for the 67th district from 2017 to 2021, and the first woman to represent the district.
+She won the 1st district in the U.S. House in the 2020 election, narrowly defeating incumbent Democrat Abby Finkenauer.
 Hinson and Mariannette Miller-Meeks are the first Republican women to represent Iowa in the House.

-Hinson is a candidate in the 2026 United States Senate election in Iowa to replace retiring Republican incumbent Joni Ernst.
+Hinson won reelection in the redrawn 2nd district in 2022 and 2024.
+Hinson is the Republican nominee in the 2026 United States Senate election in Iowa to replace retiring Republican incumbent Joni Ernst.

 Early life, education, and career

-A native of Des Moines, Iowa, Hinson is a graduate of Valley High School in West Des Moines and the University of Southern California, where she studied broadcast journalism.
+Hinson was born in Des Moines, Iowa.
+Her father was a financial advisor and her mother was a teacher.
+She is a graduate of Valley High School in West Des Moines and the University of Southern California, where she studied broadcast journalism.
 She is an alumna of the Pi Beta Phi sorority.
-Hinson began her career as an anchor for KCRG-TV in September 2005 where she anchored the morning and midday news.

-Prior to joining KCRG, she was a news and entertainment intern at KABC-TV in Los Angeles and worked for WOI-TV in Des Moines as a camera operator and editor for their evening newscasts.
+Hinson was a news and entertainment intern at KABC-TV in Los Angeles and worked for WOI-TV in Des Moines as a camera operator and editor for their evening newscasts.
+Hinson worked as an anchor and reporter for KCRG-TV for over a decade.
+She won two regional Emmy Awards.

 Iowa House of Representatives

 Elections

-In 2016, Hinson ran for Iowa's 67th House District, based in Linn County, Iowa.
-She defeated Democrat Mark Seidl, 62.5%-37.5%.
+In 2016, Hinson ran for Iowa's 67th House district, based in Linn County.
+She defeated Democrat Mark Seidl, 62.5%–37.5%.

-This Cedar Rapids suburban district is very competitive.
+This Cedar Rapids suburban district is typically highly competitive.
 2016 Democratic presidential nominee Hillary Clinton won it over Donald Trump by two percentage points.

 In 2018, Hinson faced a competitive race against teacher Eric Gjerde.
 She defeated him, 52%–48%.